PC-102 • Decide What To Practice

 Always know WHY you are practicing something...

-Then we go onto discuss how I beleive you should decide on things to practice and set your schedule.
-I'll get back to this page and flesh it out more shortl.
+Then we go onto discuss how I believe you should decide on things to practice and set your schedule.

 The four (or five) principle areas of study: